 - 8.1 Employees and multi-agency partners Dartford Borough Council has a programme of mandatory safeguarding training for employees that enables them to identify and know how to report suspected or disclosed incidents of all forms of abuse and neglect, including modern slavery and human trafficking.
-As at September 2019, nearly 90% of staff had completed the mandatory safeguarding awareness course under the current programme of training. - 8.2 Specific modern slavery awareness training was last delivered to employees in March 2017.
-The training included: - the basic principles of the Modern Slavery Act 2015 and the Council's duties; - how employees can identify slavery and human trafficking and what to do if they have concerns; - what external help is available, for example through the modern slavery helpline. - 8.3 In December 2018, multi-agency Serious Organised Crime Training was jointly facilitated by Dartford Borough Council, Gravesham Borough Council and Kent Police.
-The training aimed to raise awareness and provide an overview of Serious Organised Crime Groups, money laundering, modern slavery, gangs and county lines, and problem solving (SARA model). - 8.4 In this current statement period, a new programme of modern slavery awareness e-learning training will be delivered to employees.
+As at September 2020, 79% of staff had completed the mandatory safeguarding awareness course under the current programme of training. - 8.2 In December 2019, all employees were issued with a training briefing summarising: - what modern slavery is; - the types of modern slavery; - who may be particularly vulnerable to modern slavery; - who may be perpetrators of modern slavery: - the signs that may indicate someone is a victim of modern slavery; - Dartford Borough Council's role in tackling modern slavery; - how to access training and more information and advice on modern slavery. - 8.3 In this current statement period, a new programme of modern slavery awareness e-learning training will be delivered to employees.
 The training will be mandatory for key employees whose role can potentially bring them into contact with victims of modern slavery, including; enforcement officers, housing officers, community safety officers, licensing officers, environmental health officers, and housing benefit visiting officers.
-Employees working in supply chain management, procurement and HR will also be required to undertake the training.

-- 8.5 In addition to the training programme, all employees will be issued with a briefing summarising the key points of the e-learning training as well as promoting an organisation-wide sense of responsibility to prevent modern slavery in both the business and supply chains. - 8.6 Elected Members Induction briefings on equality and diversity and safeguarding are provided to Elected Members following local elections.
-Members last received these briefings following the Borough Ward and Parish elections in the summer of 2019. - 8.7 Taxi Drivers Dartford Borough Council's Taxi Licensing Policy contains a requirement for mandatory training modules concerning child sexual exploitation, the 'Prevent' element of counter terrorism and modern slavery for all new taxi drivers and those renewing their licences in order for them to be granted their respective licences to work in the Dartford borough.
+Employees working in supply chain management, procurement and HR will also be required to undertake the training. - 8.4 Elected Members Induction briefings on equality and diversity and safeguarding are provided to Elected Members following local elections. - 8.5 Taxi Drivers Dartford Borough Council's Taxi Licensing Policy contains a requirement for mandatory training modules concerning child sexual exploitation, the 'Prevent' element of counter terrorism and modern slavery for all new taxi drivers and those renewing their licences in order for them to be granted their respective licences to work in the Dartford borough.